 Explainer

-The Hardware Dashboard is the central place to view and manage the hardware status of the connected booth.
-Once the booth is powered on and the iOS device is connected, use the Hardware Dashboard to:
+The Hardware Dashboard is the main place to check and manage the status of a connected booth.
+Once the booth is powered on and the iOS device is connected, the Hardware Dashboard gives access to the tools needed to review hardware health and take action.

 -